 Glenorchy is great to visit in spring, summer and autumn.
-There isn’t really a best month to visit as all months can deliver comfortable temperatures to explore the outdoors.
-However, you should always check rainfall forecast as this can highly influence your trip to Glenorchy.
+There isn’t really the best month to visit as all months can deliver comfortable temperatures to explore the outdoors.
+However, you should always check the rainfall forecast as this can highly influence your trip to Glenorchy.

-In the summer season from December until February you can expect bigger crowds as this is peak season.
+In the summer season from December until February, you can expect bigger crowds as this is peak season.
 These months usually provide warmer days and typically clearer skies.
-But the snow capped mountains which you can see right after winter or in autumn are definitely magical as well.
+But the snow-capped mountains which you can see right after winter or in autumn are magical as well.